Course Information

 • Course Overrides

 On occasion, overrides are given to students needing a course that is full.
 Every department on campus takes care of their own overrides, so the Psychology Department cannot give overrides for courses outside of Psychology.
-Students requesting an override will need to fill out the Psychology Override Form please reach out to Kim Brown with any questions in regards to the form, Students will then still need to enroll in the course.
-If permission for the override has taken place via MSU e-mail, please forward the email from the instructor to Audra Jeffrey and Kim Brown along with the student's name, semester taking course, course number and section, and the student's major.
+Students requesting an override will need to fill out the Psychology Override Form please reach out to Kim Brown or Audra Jeffrey with any questions in regards to the form.

 • Psychology Transfer Credit Request

-This form is for students who have taken or plan to take a Psychology course at another institution AND the course is not listed on the MSU Transfer credit system (https://transfer.msu.edu/).
+This form is for students who plan to take a Psychology course at another institution AND the course is not listed on the MSU Transfer credit system (https://transfer.msu.edu/).
+This is not for courses taken prior to MSU.
+The transfer evaluation office can assist you with this type of request (traneval@msu.edu).

 • PSY 493 Expanded Descriptions